 CLINICAL MANIFESTATIONS — Most individuals who experience trauma react to some degree when experiencing reminders of the trauma.
 Patients with PTSD, however, experience marked cognitive, affective, and behavioral responses to stimuli, leading to flashbacks, severe anxiety, and fleeing or combative behavior.
 These individuals compensate for such intense arousal by attempting to avoid experiences that may begin to elicit symptoms; this can result in emotional numbing, diminished interest in everyday activities, and, in the extreme, may result in detachment from others.

 Patients with PTSD have been found to have increased rates of co-occurring borderline personality disorder and antisocial personality disorder compared with the general population.
-PTSD was associated with increased odds of having antisocial personality disorder (odds ratios 2.2) in a nationally representative United States (US) sample [48,49].
+PTSD was associated with increased odds of having lifetime and past-year antisocial personality disorder (odds ratios range from 1.8 to 3.3) in a nationally representative United States sample [6,51].
 It can be difficult in some cases for clinicians to differentiate PTSD symptoms in patients presenting with borderline personality disorder (BPD).
-A large US sample demonstrated that 24 percent of patients with PTSD had a diagnosis of BPD.
+A large United States sample demonstrated that 24 percent of patients with PTSD had a diagnosis of BPD.
 Compared with people who had PTSD alone or BPD alone, those with comorbid PTSD and BPD had more comorbidity, increased likelihood of suicide attempts, and high levels of traumatic events in childhood .

-Studies suggest that somatization disorder is as much as 90 times more likely in patients with PTSD than in patients without the disorder .
+Studies suggest that somatic symptoms are as much as 90 times more likely in patients with PTSD than in patients without the disorder .
 (See "Somatization: Epidemiology, pathogenesis, clinical features, medical evaluation, and diagnosis".)

 •Autoimmune and endocrine disorders